tomoleary/tomoleary.github.io/_pages/teaching.md

 ### Professional Development

-- College of Natural Sciences Graduate Concentration in Undergraduate Teaching and Mentoring: three courses that provide an introduction to evidence-based teaching in STEM fields, a practical experience in curriculum design and teaching, and training in effective mentoring.
+- _College of Natural Sciences Graduate Concentration in Undergraduate Teaching and Mentoring_: Three courses that provide an introduction to evidence-based teaching in STEM fields, a practical experience in curriculum design and teaching, and training in effective mentoring.
-- Teaching Preparation Certificate for Teaching Assistants
+- _Teaching Preparation Certificate for Teaching Assistants_
-- Inclusive Classrooms Leadership Certificate Seminar
+- _Inclusive Classrooms Leadership Certificate Seminar_
-- Student Employee Excellence Certificate
+- _Student Employee Excellence Certificate_

 ## Universidad de los Andes (Colombia)